 Aviation Screening Program

-Due to the introduction of the Pilatus PC21 aircraft into the Pilot Training System (PTS), and the withdrawal of the PC9 and CT4 aircraft, the Flight Screening Program (FSP) at Tamworth will cease to be used for pilot selection from January 2018.
-It is not viable (safe, fair or practical) to conduct airborne screening events in a sophisticated, high-performance, ejection seat equipped aircraft like the PC21, therefore the RAAF will be introducing a new computer based aviation aptitude testing system in 2018 to screen, on behalf of all three Services, candidates interested in an Officer Aviation (OA) Career.
+Due to the introduction of the Pilatus PC21 aircraft into the Pilot Training System (PTS), and the withdrawal of the PC9 and CT4 aircraft, the Flight Screening Program (FSP) at Tamworth ceased to be used for pilot selection in January 2018.
+It is not viable (safe, fair or practical) to conduct airborne screening events in a sophisticated, high-performance, ejection seat equipped aircraft like the PC21, therefore the RAAF have introduced a new computer based aviation aptitude testing system in to screen, , candidates interested in an Officer Aviation (OA) Career.

-Unlike the FSP, which only assesses candidates for their potential to be trained as a pilot in the Australian Defence Force (ADF), the new aviation aptitude testing system will also be able to simultaneously assess candidate’s potential to be trained in all of the ADF OA Job Types (except Navy AvWO).
+Unlike the FSP, which only assessed candidates for their potential to be trained as a pilot in the Australian Defence Force (ADF), the new aviation aptitude testing system is also able to simultaneously assess candidate’s potential to be trained in all of the ADF OA Job Types (except Navy AvWO).
 For more information on the Navy and Army Aviation Careers go to Defence Jobs.

-The aviation aptitude testing will take place at RAAF Base East Sale and will be part of a new screening program that will be called the Aviation Screening Program (ASP).
+The aviation aptitude testing takes place at RAAF Base East Sale and is a part of a new screening program that is called the Aviation Screening Program (ASP).
 The organisation that is responsible for conducting the ASP at East Sale is called the Aviation Candidate Management Centre (ACMC).

 East Sale was chosen for the location of the ASP because East Sale will become the centre for OA training for the ADF when pilot training moves there in 2019.
 All the aviation training schools at East Sale will be known collectively as the Air Academy (AirA).
 Every OA student, regardless which Service they join, will conduct at least some of their OA Initial Employment training (IET) at the AirA.

-The ASP will only run for two days (plus travel) rather than the two weeks that is currently required to attend FSP, making it more available to candidates.
-Not only will the duration of the program make it easier for students and people who have a job to attend, but also the number of candidates that can be screened will be much greater than the current capacity of the FSP.
+The ASP runs for two days (plus travel) rather than the two weeks that was required to attend FSP, making it available to more candidates.
+The duration of the program makes it easier for students and people who have a job to attend.

 The ASP is a new screening process for a new aviation training system at the AirA at RAAF Base East Sale and is therefore not just a replacement of the FSP.
 Aside from the duration of the ASP, there are other differences when compared to FSP:

 - Reattempts.
-Because the aviation aptitude testing is assessing cogitative ability rather than being a work sample, candidates who are not selected will be able to make another attempt after only 12 months, rather than the current three year wait after attempting a FSP.
+Because the aviation aptitude testing is assessing cogitative ability rather than being a work sample, candidates who are not selected will be able to make another attempt after only 12 months.

 Because the ASP is not a replacement for the FSP, attendance of a FSP is not a barrier to attend an ASP, even if not recommended at FSP.